hrkfdn/ncspot/README.md

 ## Usage

-* Install the latest ncspot release using `cargo install ncspot`
+* Install the latest ncspot release using `cargo install ncspot --locked`.
+Due to an upstream issue in the librespot dependency described in [#179](https://github.com/hrkfdn/ncspot/issues/179) the `--locked` flag is needed.
+Until a new [librespot](https://crates.io/crates/librespot) release(>0.1.1) is out, this workarround is needed.
   * or build it yourself using `cargo build --release`
   * both approaches require a working [Rust installation](https://www.rust-lang.org/tools/install)
 * For debugging, pass a debug log filename, e.g. `ncspot -d debug.log`